sigurdkampevold/media_mood/index.markdown

   </div>
 </div>

 Elected by the people, for the people.
 Politicians are elected to represent and work for the average Joe and thus have a great responsibility.
-Ti is, therefore, reasonable that the politicians receive significant attention from the Fourth Estate.
+It is, therefore, reasonable that the politicians receive significant attention from the Fourth Estate.
 By attributing the quotations in Quotebank to whether it was spoken by a politician or not, we see that about $2\%$ of the quotations belong to politicians.

 [comment]: # "Er politikere overrepresent i Quotebank?
 Må eventuelt se på prosent av befolkningen som er politikere."